v8/v8.dev/src/docs/torque.md

 intrinsic %FromConstexpr<To: type, From: type>(b: From): To;

 // %Allocate allocates an unitialized object of size 'size' from V8's
-// GC heap and "reinterpret casts" the resuting object pointer to the
+// GC heap and "reinterpret casts" the resulting object pointer to the
 // specified Torque class, allowing constructors to subsequently use
 // standard field access operators to initialize the object.
 // This intrinsic should never be called from Torque code.
-It used
+It's used
 // internally when desugaring the 'new' operator. intrinsic %Allocate<Class: type>(size: intptr): Class;
 ```